zhaoren91/zhaoren.github.io/_pages/activities.md

 * Session chair: AI security and privacy in speech and audio processing, ICASSP, Rhodes, Greece, 2023.

 # Program Committees
+* Program committee member of the Australasian Database Conference, 2024.
 * Program committee member of the 39th AAAI Conference on Artificial Intelligence, 2025.
 * Program committee member of the INTERSPEECH, 2024.
 * Program committee member of the IEEE International Workshop on MultiMedia Signal Processing (MMSP), 2023.